-When implementing I coordinate and supervise the process on both individual and group level.
+- When implementing I coordinate and supervise the process on both individual and group level.
 And of course I do this in close collaboration with you and your staff.
-Part of this can be training and coaching some of your staff so that they themselves will be able to facilitate the change process.
+Part of this can be that I train and coach some of your staff so that they themselves will be able to facilitate the change process.

 Examples from my practice